Rick Danko: Death

-He was survived by his second wife, Elizabeth (died 2013), whom he had married in 1989; a stepson, Justin, and a daughter, Lisa, from his first marriage.
-His son Eli, from Danko's first marriage, died in 1989 at age 18 from asphyxiation after heavy drinking while attending the State University of New York at Albany.
+He was survived by his second wife, Elizabeth (died 2013), whom he had married in 1989, a stepson, Justin, and a daughter, Lisa, from his first marriage.
+His son Eli, from Danko's first marriage, died in 1989, at age 18, from asphyxiation after heavy drinking while attending the State University of New York at Albany.
 Danko was buried next to Eli at Woodstock Cemetery, Woodstock, New York.

 Legacy

 For the April 2012 edition of Bass Musician: Bass Magazine for Bass Players and the Bass Industry, Rob Collier wrote an article titled "How to Danko: A Lesson in the Style of Rick Danko".

-On the Irishtimes.com blogsite, Laurence Mackin wrote:Together with bass player Rick Danko, [Levon] Helm formed one of the finest rhythm sections to ever put a groove to a beat, and a partnership that formed the backbone of The Band.
+In the Irish Times, Laurence Mackin wrote:Together with bass player Rick Danko, [Levon] Helm formed one of the finest rhythm sections to ever put a groove to a beat, and a partnership that formed the backbone of the Band.
 In Danko, he had the perfect complementary player, one of the finest bassists and one of the gentlest souls.
 His music was subtle, his instinct for just the right note unwavering – he could play one beat in four bars, but lord could he make it count.
 Their subtle, intense rhythmic conversation brought shape and distinction to the Band's music – it gave it heart and soul.

 The Drive-By Truckers' song "Danko/Manuel," written by Jason Isbell, was released on their album The Dirty South in 2004.
 Steve Forbert released "Wild as the Wind (A Tribute to Rick Danko)" on Just Like There's Nothin' To It in 2004.
 Martin Hagfors honored Danko on the Home Groan song You Made a Difference in 2000.

 A number of musical artists have cited Danko as an influence, including Elvis Costello, John Doe, Mumford & Sons, Lucinda Williams, Jay Farrar, Neko Case, Robbie Fulks, Cindy Cashdollar, Craig Finn of The Hold Steady, Chris Tomson of Vampire Weekend, Mike Watt, and Eric Clapton who said "Rick's singing has had a tremendous influence on me ... you have to be a great musician before you can sing like that."